 \section{Abstract}

-We establish a surprising relation of the smooth theta-divisor $\Theta^n$ with permutohedron $\Pi^n$ and the corresponding toric variety $X_\Pi^n.$ In particular, we show that the generalised Todd genus of the theta divisor $\Theta^n$ coincides with $h$-polynomial of permutohedron $\Pi^n$ and thus is different from the same genus of $X_\Pi^n$ only by the sign $(-1)^n.$ As an application we find all the Hodge numbers of the theta divisors in terms of the Eulerian numbers.
+We establish an intriguing relation of the smooth theta divisor $\Theta^n$ with permutohedron $\Pi^n$ and the corresponding toric variety $X_\Pi^n.$ In particular, we show that the generalised Todd genus of the theta divisor $\Theta^n$ coincides with $h$-polynomial of permutohedron $\Pi^n$ and thus is different from the same genus of $X_\Pi^n$ only by the sign $(-1)^n.$ As an application we find all the Hodge numbers of the theta divisors in terms of the Eulerian numbers.
 We reveal also interesting numerical relations between theta-divisors and Tomei manifolds from the theory of the integrable Toda lattice.